Why Families will Love Skiing in Idaho at Silver Mountain Resort

 Silver mountain Snow tubing

-Silver Mountain offers four lanes of snow tubing on Fridays through Sundays, plus holidays.
+Silver Mountain offers four lanes of snow tubing on weekends and holidays.
 Tubing sessions last for two hours but don’t worry, you won’t tire yourself out climbing back up to the top of the hill.
 The magic carpet will whisk riders and their tubes back up to the top for another fun run.

-In addition to tubing, Silver offers a two-to-three-mile snowshoeing trail through the woods.
-Access to the trail is free with a gondola ticket from the village to the base lodge and snowshoe rentals are available in the Silver Mountain Sports rental shop for $15 for the day.
+In addition to tubing, Silver offers a one mile out and back snowshoeing trail.
+The trail starts at the Mountain House and traverses downhill through a winter wonderland of snow covered trees.
+When you reach the turnaround point, hike uphill to the Mountain House, where hot chocolate and warm food is available to purchase. snowshoeing trail through the woods.
+Access to the trail is free with a gondola ticket from the village to the base lodge and snowshoe rentals are available in the Silver Mountain Sports rental shop.

 On my last day of skiing, my feet were really hurting so after lunch, I traded out my skis for snowshoes and took to the trail.
 They provide a trail map (even though the trail is fairly well marked) and an emergency contact number.
 You just need to register with Ski Patrol before you leave and when you get back so that they can keep track of everyone on the trails.